SEMICeu/documentation/editorial_flow.md

 The text below is summarised transcript of a video recording demonstrating the addition of a new property 'baptismal name' to the class Person in the Core Person Vocabulary.
 The example goes through the 3 main parts of the editorial flow, described above:

-   - Part 1 demonstrates the editing of the UML model
+   - Part 1 demonstrates the editing of the UML model (Step 1 & 2)
-   - Part 2 demonstrates the automated generation of the data specification artefacts, through the toolchain
+   - Part 2 demonstrates the automated generation of the data specification artefacts, through the toolchain (Step 3 & 4)
-   - Part 3 demonstrates the (manual) publication of the result
+   - Part 3 demonstrates the (manual) publication of the result (Step 5 & 6)

 All demonstrated changes are performed on the involved repositories using a demonstration branch called `example`.
 Using this branch all activities can be demonstrated on a working environment, except for the last step: the official publication of the transformation.